 Axis believes in supporting small, local and impactful organisations with a long term hand up rather than a handout.
 The relationship between Maypole and Axis dates back to 2016 when the Axis Foundation donated a minibus to The Maypole Project.
 The minibus helps over 500 children a year, transporting them to different events and activities.
 Axis also donated a stairlift improving accessibility within the Maypole building.
 The Sensory Barn is the latest donation by Axis to the Maypole Project which works with families in Bromley, Lewisham, Greenwich, Lambeth and Southwark and supports the whole family from the moment of diagnosis, creating a package of care tailored to the needs of the parent/carer, siblings, extended family and ill child themselves.

 Travis Perkins Managed Services has, as a valued supply chain partner, a long businesses relationship with Axis Europe PLC.
 Both Axis and TPMS place their Corporate Social Responsibilities in the heart of their businesses and have a high regard for local communities and traditional family values.

 In its 20-year history, Axis has consistently trained apprentices, launching its formal Structured Apprentice Scheme in 2003.
-Apprentices now make up 10% of the workforce.
+Apprentices and interns now make up 10% of the workforce.
 Axis Apprenticeships are increasingly-prized placements – in 2017 out of 257 applicants only 19 became apprentices; in 2018 just 20 out of 800 applicants made it through to the final stage of a formal interview.